dinobei/ffem/README.md

 # FFEM
 FFEM stands for Face Feature Embedding Module.
 This project includes following implementations:
 1. ArcFace
+2. CosFace
+3. AdaFace
-2. GroupFace
+4. GroupFace
-3. CenterLoss
+5. CenterLoss

 ## Requirements
 ```
-tensorflow>=2.19.0
+tensorflow>=2.15.0
 numpy>=1.24.0
 ```

-**Note**: This project has been updated to work with TensorFlow 2.19.
+**Note**: This project has been updated to work with TensorFlow 2.15.
 The original version was developed for TensorFlow 2.4.1.

-## Major Updates for TensorFlow 2.19
+## Major Updates for TensorFlow 2.15
 - Removed `tensorflow-addons` dependency and replaced with native TensorFlow operations
 - Updated mixed precision API calls
 - Fixed checkpoint restoration API